Flower Mound – The Community

 Home to two nationally-recognized golf courses, Tour 18 and Bridlewood Golf Club, golf enthusiasts enjoy year-round play.
 In addition, there are approximately 150 private and municipal golf courses in the DFW area.

-More than 32 miles of nationally recognized, paved multi-purpose trails connect parks, neighborhoods, schools and businesses, providing citizens easy access while walking, running, cycling or skating.
-There are also 3.5 miles of equestrian trails, numerous youth and adult baseball/softball fields, soccer fields and tennis courts.
-The Town’s Parks and Recreation facilities also include a system of parks encompassing more than 684 acres, offering a variety of playgrounds, covered picnic shelters, cooking grills, multi-purpose trails, basketball play pads and ball fields.
+The Town’s trail system has grown, from the first 3 miles constructed in 1989, to more than 59 miles of 8’ paved hike/bike trails currently located throughout Flower Mound.
+Some trails are located within the boundaries of individual parks, and other trial systems connect a series of parks along natural greenway corridors or through existing subdivisions.
+There are also 11 miles of equestrian trails, numerous youth and adult baseball/softball fields, soccer fields and tennis courts.
+The Town’s Parks and Recreation facilities also include a system of parks encompassing more than 980 acres, offering a variety of playgrounds, covered picnic shelters, cooking grills, multi-purpose trails, basketball play pads and ball fields.

 Sports enthusiasts enjoy youth and adult softball, baseball, soccer, tennis, basketball and flag football leagues throughout the year, and a lighted ball field complex at Gerault Park.